5 Interesting African Animated Films

 2. Queen Malika

-Next up is the animated short Malika: Warrior Queen based on a graphic novel of the same name published by Youneek Studios.
+Next up on our list of African animation Films is the animated short Malika: Warrior Queen based on a graphic novel of the same name published by Youneek Studios.

-The main character is derived from the story of Queen Amina, a 16th Century Queen who reigned over parts of Northwest Nigeria.
+The main character in this African animation Film is derived from the story of Queen Amina, a 16th Century Queen who reigned over parts of Northwest Nigeria.

-The sweeping epic feel of this Film saw it win the award for best animated short at the Los Angeles Independent Film Festival Awards in July 2019.
+The sweeping epic feel of this African animation Film saw it win the award for best animated short at the Los Angeles Independent Film Festival Awards in July 2019.

 After the Kickstarter Campaign there are plans to make a full length feauture Film based on the success of the Pilot.